 Furthermore, we note with concerns plans by the European Commission announced in the Pharmaceutical strategy to include conditionalities of incentives "to support broader access for patients".20 This means that a company may only enjoy its intellectual property if its product is available in most/all EU markets.
 This approach assumes that it is up to pharmaceutical companies when and where their drugs are launched.
-However, in a context of price controls, there are a number of reasons determining patient access to medicines, such as the level of regulatory requirements, differences in medical practices, the speed of pricing and reimbursement negotiations, the ability to achieve an adequate price acceptable for both payers and industry, the level of health expenditures (and general wealth), external reference pricing, or consilium.com/reports/unintended_consequences_october%202017.pdf.

-18 Pugatch, "Unintended Consequences" 2017 at 3, accessed at: http://www.pugatchthe requirement to see a product reimbursed in other markets (as is mandated by law in some markets).
+However, in a context of price controls, there are a number of reasons determining patient access to medicines, such as the level of regulatory requirements, differences in medical practices, the speed of pricing and reimbursement negotiations, the ability to achieve an adequate price acceptable for both payers and industry, the level of health expenditures (and general wealth), external reference pricing, or the requirement to see a product reimbursed in other markets (as is mandated by law in some markets).
 Most of these elements are outside of the hands of companies: this is why the Commission plans to link IP incentives to actual launches seems to be both disproportionate and ineffective.